Safety Eyewear Without Fogging

 Don’t let smoke into your eyes or foreign objects.

-Some frame and lens materials have better heat resistance and antifogging properties than others.
+Frame and lens materials have better heat resistance and antifogging properties than others.
 Fire grade positive seals of protective eyewear in cases of recent Tathra fires would have been ideal in reducing eye inflammation from smoke as would correct masks and respirators.

 Should safety eyewear fog up under hot or steamy conditions, and if removed increased exposure to a possible variety of hazards could ensue.